ViliusT/django-gdpr-assist/README.rst

 manually register a ``PrivacyMeta`` for third-party models without modifying their code.

-Anonymisation and deletion events for models registered with gdpr-assist are logged for replay after a backup restoration with the ``gdpr_rerun`` management command.
 When you need to work with a copy of the production data, there is also the ``anonymise_db`` command, which will anonymise the whole database.